 City / town or state?
 Who’s makin’ the rules?

-Know the requirements of all licensing agencies you’ll have to pass through to get your license (usually its your city and state.
-Start by calling your city & state and ask what are the requirements for obtaining a license at your location)
+Know the requirements of all licensing agencies you’ll have to pass through to get your license (usually it’s your city and state.)
+The easiest way to find that out is by asking.
+Get on the phone with your city and state, and ask what are the requirements for obtaining a license at your location.

 Starting a daycare center?
 Get in the zone!